HenryHK/my-neovim-config/README.md

 Copy the config into your `.vimrc` or `init.vim` (I didn't test this with Vim but most of the settings should be the same).
 Save it and reopen a vim instance (or :so %) to run `:PlugInstall` or `<leader>pi` to install all plugins.

-To remove useless plugins, run `:PlugClean` pr `<leader>pi`.
+To remove useless plugins, run `:PlugClean`.

 ## Autocomplete

 ### Plugin

 After a long time usage of [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), I switched to [coc.nvim](https://github.com/neoclide/coc.nvim).
-With the great async feature of neovim, it works like charm especially when most mainstream languages have great [language server protocol](https://microsoft.github.io/language-server-protocol/) supports(__Thank you Microsoft, sincerely__).
+With the great async feature of neovim, it works like a charm especially when most mainstream languages have great [language server protocol](https://microsoft.github.io/language-server-protocol/) supports(__Thank you Microsoft, sincerely__).

 ### Language support